Vishalkumarjaiswal16/Air-India-RAG-Chatbot/README.md

 ## 🧾 Overview

-This project builds an end-to-end intelligent chatbot for Air India using **Generative AI** and the **RAG (Retrieval-Augmented Generation)** paradigm.
-The chatbot:
+An AI-powered **RAG chatbot** for Air India built with AWS Bedrock, LangChain, and Python.
+Provides real-time support for flight schedules, bookings, and airline services using Retrieval-Augmented Generation.

 - Ingests and processes Air India-related PDF documents
-- Generates vector embeddings using AWS Bedrock's embedding models
+- Generates vector embeddings using AWS Bedrock's Titan Text Embeddings V2 model
 - Stores embeddings in a vector database for efficient similarity search
 - Retrieves relevant document chunks based on user queries
 - Generates accurate, context-grounded answers using a Large Language Model (LLM)